bencodesall/fx-shadowbane-gg/team/dev-team/production-release-guide.md

 ### Release Deployment Overview

-The release of new "artifacts" to production should will follow the procedure below:
+The release of new "artifacts" to production will follow the procedure below:

 1. The QA team will have created a "tagged release" within the `staging` branch of the GitHub repository.
 This should trigger an automatic "pull request", or "PR" to the `main` branch of the repository.
 2. A member of the "production team" should review the PR for accuracy in the description of changes.
 All production PRs should follow the guideline example as described in [Production PR Specifications](production-pr-specification.md)